(WARNING! This spoils the Ocean-Born Mary legend)

 Sons Robert, William, and James married sisters, respectively, Jeanette, Hannah, and Anna, all daughters of Robert and Mary Moore of Londonderry.

 Mary’s Later Life

-“Ocean-Born” Mary Wilson Wallace moved to Henniker on July 6, 1798 at age 78, and spent the rest of her life with her son, William, about a quarter-mile from another son, Robert.
+“Ocean-Born” Mary Wilson Wallace moved to Henniker on July 6, 1798 at age 78, and spent the rest of her life with her son, William, about a quarter-mile from one of her other sons, Robert Wallace.

 Robert is the one who built the mansion that, today, is supposedly haunted by Ocean-Born Mary.

 But… William’s journals and the census records suggest that Mary never lived in that house.